-21. The conjugated (glycine in humans, taurine in rats) steroidal metabolites of cholesterol that are produced by the liver and stored in the gall bladder are primary bile acids.
+17 The steroidal metabolites of cholesterol conjugated with glycine (in humans) or taurine (in rats) that are produced by the liver and stored in the gall bladder are primary bile acids.
 Primary bile acids are released into the lumen of the duodenum via the bile duct and act as lipid emulsifiers, producing micelles around fats and promoting their uptake.
 Conjugated bile acids are not reabsorbed by the small intestine but are excreted in the faeces.
 The gut microbiota are capable of deconjugation, regenerating free steroids that can undergo enterohepatic circulation.
 The metabolites of the primary bile acids produced by the microbiota are termed secondary bile acids.
 Bile acids have hormonal actions throughout the body, particularly through the farnesoid X and GPBAR1 (also known as TGR5) receptors.